A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Introduction

 \section{Introduction}

-Higher-order correlation is of great theoretical importance in many fields of physics.
-Its presence indicates an irreducible many-body correlation/interaction that cannot be explained using pairwise relations, and usually emerges from many-body interacting systems such as frustrated models in condensed matter physics and complex networks \cite{Matsuda2000,BOCCALETTI2006175,battiston2021}.
-A quantum analogue of the higher-order correlation is the topological entanglement in topologically ordered states of matter at zero temperature \cite{Wen1990,wen2002quantum,Wen2010}.
+High-order correlation is of great theoretical importance in many fields of physics.
+Its presence indicates an irreducible many-body correlation/interaction that cannot be explained using pairwise relations.
+Such correlations usually emerge in many-body interacting systems such as frustrated magnetic systems and complex networks \cite{Matsuda2000,BOCCALETTI2006175,battiston2021,Rosas2022,BOCCALETTI20231}.
+A quantum analog of high-order correlations is the topological entanglement in topologically ordered states of matter at zero temperature \cite{Wen1990,wen2002quantum,Wen2010}.
 The topological entanglement is usually quantified by an $O(1)$ constant $\gamma$ i.e. the topological entanglement entropy (TEE) as the universal contribution to the von-Neumann entropy $S(L) = \alpha L - \gamma$ of a subsystem with boundary length $L$ \cite{Preskill2006,Wen2006}.
-Understanding the mechanism of such emergent phenomena in many-body systems involves methods and theories beyond the standard mean-field paradigm, which is the central but daunting task in various fields of condensed matter physics.
-In recent years, there has been proliferating amount of research on long-range entangled frustrated systems \cite{Binder2020,Feng2020,Fenggapless} and quantum many-body systems with topological order (TO) \cite{kitaev2003fault,kitaev2006anyons,Semeghini2021,Ebadi2021}.
-These systems feature strong interaction between local degrees of freedoms, whereby mean-field or single-mode approximations fail to capture the essential physics which requires theories beyond Landau's symmetry-breaking paradigm, such as Kitaev spin liquid \cite{kitaev2006anyons} and Toric code (TC) model \cite{kitaev2003fault}.
+Understanding the mechanism of such emergent phenomena in many-body systems involves methods and theories beyond the standard mean-field paradigm, which is the main workhorse for many interacting models.
+In recent years, there has been considerable activity on long-range entangled frustrated systems \cite{Binder2020,Feng2020,Fenggapless} and quantum many-body systems with topological order (TO) \cite{kitaev2003fault,kitaev2006anyons,Semeghini2021,Ebadi2021}.
+These systems feature strong interaction between local degrees of freedom, whereby mean-field or single-mode approximations fail to capture the essential physics that requires theories beyond Landau's symmetry-breaking paradigm, such as Kitaev spin liquid \cite{kitaev2006anyons} and the toric code (TC) model \cite{kitaev2003fault}.